sumon1991/augmentedreality/README.md

 # augmentedreality
-This is a AR game develop by me
+This is a AR game developed by me